 The ministry will partner with leading tech companies and AI startups to bring digital tools, training, and platforms to classrooms.
 Companies such as Baidu, Alibaba, and SenseTime are expected to contribute learning materials, platforms, and AI teaching assistants.

-In addition, China has introduced a new line of AI-focused textbooks, gamified apps, and virtual learning labs to encourage student engagement.
-Resources are also age-appropriate and emphasize practicality.
+China has also introduced a new line of AI-focused textbooks, gamified apps and virtual learning labs to encourage student engagement.
+The resources are also age-appropriate and emphasize practicality.

 To address the urban-rural digital divide, the government will also launch special programs to support schools in remote areas and disadvantaged communities, including teacher training and equipment donations.

-The US and Chinese approaches to AI education have several commonalities.
+The US and China’s approaches to AI education have several things in common.
 Building AI knowledge and skills is among the highest social and strategic priorities.
-Curricula cover mathematics, science, and ethics to improve technical skills and foster critical thinking and problem-solving.
-Both countries also encourage public-private partnerships as the fastest way to access the technology and bridge the gap between AI theory and practice.
+Curricula cover mathematics, science, and ethics to improve technical skills and promote critical thinking and problem-solving.
+Both countries also encourage public-private partnerships as the fastest way to access the technology and close the gap between AI theory and practice.

 According to Dr. Jovan Kurbalija, CEO of DiploFoundation and Director of the Geneva Internet Platform, the race to lead in AI training between the US and China is quite promising.
 First, it emphasizes that AI is not just a technical tool but also a transformative force, shaping the future of work, communication, and society.
 Prioritizing AI training means investing in the intellectual capital needed to thrive in an automated world.

-Dr. Kurbalija points out that the nature of education is to be cooperative and competitive, so as countries seek to compete with each other, they may find value in sharing best practices, research, and resources in AI training.
+Dr. Kurbalija points out that the very nature of education is to be cooperative and competitive, so as countries seek to compete with each other, they may find value in sharing best practices, research, and resources in AI training.
 This spirit is evident in the science and technology world.
-For example, China’s DeepSeek developers are opening up their code to serve the world, or students in Shanghai and Silicon Valley are patching bugs together through open source platforms.
+For example, China’s DeepSeek developers open-source their code to serve the world, or students in Shanghai and Silicon Valley patching bugs together through open-source platforms.

 China is challenging America’s AI leadership, highlighted by the development of models like DeepSeek.
-Launched in early 2025, DeepSeek-V3 achieved performance on par with OpenAI’s GPT-4o but cost just $5.6 million, a fraction of its rival’s hundreds of millions of dollars.
+Launched in early 2025, DeepSeek-V3 achieved performance comparable to OpenAI’s GPT-4o but cost just $5.6 million, a fraction of its rival’s hundreds of millions of dollars.
 Meanwhile, the AI chatbot DeepSeek-R1 once surpassed ChatGPT in App Store downloads, sparking concerns in Silicon Valley.
-The event caused semiconductor giant Nvidia to lose $593 billion in market value in a single day, reflecting concerns about America’s position in the race for AI dominance.
-Meanwhile, Xinhua reported that Beijing invested $11 billion in an AI fund, aiming to take the lead by 2030.
-Although the US is currently the world's No. 1 AI power with models from OpenAI, Google, and Meta, its export control policies may not be enough to contain China, as Asia's largest economy ramps up its domestic AI infrastructure.
+The event caused semiconductor company Nvidia’s stock to lose $593 billion in market capitalization in a single day, reflecting concerns about America’s position in the race for AI dominance.
+Meanwhile, Xinhua reported that Beijing invested $11 billion in AI funds, aiming to take the lead by 2030.
+Although the US is currently the world's No. 1 AI power with models from OpenAI, Google, and Meta, its export control policies may not be enough to contain China, as Asia's largest economy pushes for domestic AI infrastructure.
 By making AI mandatory in the 2025-2026 school year to train superior human resources and find the next DeepSeek founders, China is further "fueling" the US throne.

 Source: https://vietnamnet.vn/my-trung-quoc-chuyen-huong-cuoc-dua-ai-de-gianh-loi-the-chien-luoc-2398736.html